NetApp/harvest/docs/quickstart.md

 ### Conclusion

-Congratulations!
-You have successfully set up NetApp Harvest along with Prometheus and Grafana.
-Enjoy monitoring your systems and feel free to provide feedback.
+🎊 Congratulations!
+You have successfully set up NetApp Harvest, Prometheus, and Grafana.
+Enjoy monitoring your systems and feel free to reach out on [Discord, GitHub, or email](https://github.com/NetApp/harvest/blob/main/SUPPORT.md#getting-help).